Everything you ever wanted to know about starting a master’s degree - Oxbridge Editing

 To put it simply, a master’s degree is a qualification that is a level higher than a bachelor’s degree and a level below a PhD.
 Although they come in different shapes and sizes (depending on the course and the university), all master’s degrees share certain commonalities.
 For example, they are generally taken after a bachelor’s, they are more intense than a bachelor’s, they often focus on a particular area of a wider subject, and they are either research-based or taught.

 A taught master’s degree would be more recognisable to an undergraduate; students select modules, attend seminars and lectures (though class-sizes are usually smaller), take exams, write essays and a dissertation, and undertake independent research with supervision from a tutor or tutors.
-Research-based master’s (commonly an MRes) are just the opposite; no classes, complete independence, and students focus on one specific topic, producing a comprehensive thesis with guidance from a supervisor.
+Research-based master’s (commonly an MRes) are just the opposite; no classes, complete independence, and students focus on one specific topic, producing a well-written and comprehensive thesis with guidance from a supervisor.

 How long is a master’s degree?